This was last updated on March 29th, 2019. See further down for advice on travelling from elsewhere in the UK or internationally.

 Sowerby Bridge – £7 – £10

 The valley is also great for walking and cycling, with many bridleways, packhorse trails, and towpaths.
-Beware that most routes are hilly.
-Catastrophic flooding in December 2015 did close some towpaths, roads and bridges until late 2016, but everything between Todmorden and Sowerby Bridge is repaired now.
+Beware that most routes are hilly, and the towpath heading east from Todmorden toward Hebden Bridge will apparently be closed for repairs during Feral Vector 2019.

 Hebden Bridge is connected to both Leeds and Manchester by train.
-Trains are good in the Calder Valley, with a few things you should be aware of.
 As ever, they’ll be cheaper if you book specific trains in advance, and break your journey in certain places.
 Here are the cheapest options coming from various parts of the UK:

 The North: via Leeds, (BREAK), Leeds to Hebden Bridge.